hopelucas/hopelucas/README.md

 ### Current Projects

-I'm currently working on: ft_printf, learning to rebuild the printf function from scratch.
+I'm currently working on: get_next_line, learning to check for the next line of code available (as of 29/11/2021).

 ### Get in touch